Reduced visibility hampers Alaska plane wreckage effort

 "You could see Jesus in her," he said.

-Rachel McArthur, too, was "always wanting to help out," he said.
-She also was independent and strong, he said.
+Rachel McArthur was "always wanting to help out" and was independent and strong, he said.

 Delta Air Lines released a statement Sunday saying that it was "mourning the loss of one of our own and our hearts and thoughts go out to the many who knew, worked with and admired her."